 2025-2026 Reforms: What Changes and What Stays

-Resolution 66/NQ-CP dated 26 March 2025 launches the largest deregulation of conditional business lines since Vietnam’s WTO accession.
-The reform removes conditional status from sectors posing minimal risk to national defense, financial stability, or social values.
-Decision 36/2025/QD-TTg provides the sector-specific implementation roadmap.
+The Law on Investment 2025 delivers the largest deregulation of conditional business lines since Vietnam’s WTO accession, removing conditional status from sectors posing minimal risk to national defense, financial stability, or social values.
+Resolution 66/NQ-CP (26 March 2025) supports broader administrative procedure simplification across these reforms.

 Sectors Losing Conditional Status